 - Russell Brownlee, M.A.Sc., FITE, P.Eng., President and Transportation Safety Engineer―True North Safety Group

 - Alex Nolet, M. Eng., P. Eng., Vice President―True North Safety Group

-For more information on the workshop program, click HERE
+For more information on the workshop agenda, click HERE

 *Registration fees do not include HST.